awsdocs/ec2-image-builder-user-guide/doc_source/what-is-image-builder.md

 **Image pipeline**
 An image pipeline is the automation configuration for building secure OS images on AWS\.
 The Image Builder image pipeline is associated with an image recipe that defines the build, validation, and test phases for an image build lifecycle\.
 An image pipeline can be associated with an infrastructure configuration that defines where your image is built\.
 You can define attributes, such as instance type, subnets, security groups, logging, and other infrastructure\-related configurations\.
 You can also associate your image pipeline with a distribution configuration to define how you would like to deploy your image\.

+**Managed image**
+A managed image is a resource in Image Builder that consists of an AMI plus metadata, such as version and platform\.
+The managed image is used by Image Builder pipelines to determine which AMI to use as a source for the build\.
+In this guide, managed images are sometimes referred to as "images", however, this is not the same as an AMI\.

 **Image recipe**
 An Image Builder image recipe is a document that defines the source image and the components to be applied to the source image to produce the desired configuration for the output image\.
 You can use an image recipe to duplicate builds\.
 Image Builder image recipes can be shared, branched, and edited using the console wizard, the AWS CLI, or the API\.
 You can use image recipes with your version control software to maintain shareable versioned image recipes\.